jdelamer/CSCI-531/lectures/mdp/dynamic-programming/dynamic-programming.md

 # Dynamic Programming

-- We have seen in two previous topics how we can model a problem and how we can determine the best policy.

-- The only thing missing is an algorithm to calculate the optimal policy and value function.
+In two previous topics, we explored how to model a problem and determine the best policy.
+The final piece is an algorithm to calculate the optimal policy and value function.

-- There are different approaches:
+There are various approaches to this:

 - Dynamic programming
-  - Monte-Carlo methods
+- Monte Carlo methods
 - Reinforcement learning

-- Dynamic programming is the first proposed and it gives the foundations.
+Dynamic programming was the first proposed method and provides the foundational principles.

 :::{admonition} Activity
 :class: activity